Emotions are data when dealing with conflict

 Aug 24, 2008By Marty Stolz Nature doesn’t know borders.
 Smog and other pollution problems seep onto all sides of man-made borders, whether they be cities, counties, states […]

-Aug 05, 2008The Rocky Mountain Mineral Law Foundation has named S.J.Quinney College of Law Professor Robert B. Keiter as a 2008 Clyde O. Martz Award recipient.
-The […]
+Aug 05, 2008The Rocky Mountain Mineral Law Foundation has named Professor Robert B. Keiter a 2008 Clyde O. Martz Award recipient.

-Apr 06, 2008The University of Utah’s Board of Trustees recently bestowed the honorary title of Distinguished Professor upon S.J.
-Quinney College of Law Professor Robert B. Keiter.
-The […]
+Apr 06, 2008The University of Utah’s Board of Trustees recently bestowed the honorary title of Distinguished Professor upon Professor Robert B. Keiter.
+The title recognizes Keiter’s lifetime achievement in the field of natural resources and environmental law.

 Stegner Symposium to Focus on Alternative Energy Solutions to Climate Change